 How to sign off a sympathy card or letter

 Writing a condolence message is an important show of support for the family and friends of the person who has died.
 It can also help you begin to come to terms with your own grief.
-Learn more about coping with bereavement.
+Learn more about coping with bereavement in our advice centre.